-In consultation with the Program Chair, faculty may establish enrollment caps for courses, subject to the approval of the Chair, in light of the financial needs of the Department, and the curricular needs of students' programs.
+In consultation with the Program Chair, faculty may establish enrollment caps for courses, subject to the approval of the Department Chair, in light of the financial needs of the Department, and the curricular needs of students' programs.
+All final decisions on enrollment caps reside with the Department Chair.